 Everything went according to plan until the summer of 2014.
 I paused my job hunt briefly in July so I could be home with the kiddo for a two-week visit.
 And somewhere in the middle of those two weeks, everything changed.
 The kiddo came for a two-week stay and never left.

-With school about to start, I suddenly found myself scrambling to get the kiddo enrolled in the 5th grade at our neighborhood elementary school.
+With school about to start, I suddenly found myself scrambling to get our daughter enrolled in the 5th grade at our neighborhood elementary school.
 What followed was a whirlwind of shopping for school clothes, setting up her bedroom, and getting her settled comfortably into her new home.

 This transition was sudden and unexpected for all three of us, but especially for the kiddo.
 So my husband and I agreed that what was most important for her was to establish some stability in her life.
 We needed to get her off the roller coaster.